tulous/dwupload/README.md

 Command line options will always override the options delcared in the config file.

 ## TODO
-- Add the ability to upload individual file instead of the whole cartridge
+- Add a watcher to upload files automatically in the background on file changes